Q&A: Everything you need to know about the new €250 energy credit

 During Budget 2025, it was announced that another energy credit of €250 (which includes VAT) will be applied to all residential electricity bills.
 This will be paid in two €125 instalments.

-The credit will be provided to around 2.3 million homes nationwide to help households cope with high energy costs.
+The credit will be paid to around 2.3 million homes nationwide to help households cope with high energy costs.

-The scheme is being overseen by the energy regulator, the Commission for Regulation of Utilities (CRU), with the measures being rolled out and operated by ESB Networks.
+The scheme is being overseen by the energy regulator, the Commission for Regulation of Utilities (CRU), and being rolled out and operated by ESB Networks.

 Is the credit for gas, electricity, or both?